cartesi/rollups-node/docs/architecture.md

 ### Processing Inspect-State Inputs

-The application front end sends an inspect-state request to the Rollups Node.
+The application front-end sends an inspect-state request to the Rollups Node.
 The Rollups Node forwards this request to the Inspect Server.
 The Inspect Server translates this request from HTTP to gRPC, making another request to the Server Manager.
 The Server Manager sends the inspect-state input to the Cartesi Machine and obtains the reports.